Lion's Mane Mushroom Lookalikes: Picking the Right Mushroom

 Features of Hericium Coralloides - Coral Tooth

-This mushroom is also known as the coral tooth fungus and bears a resemblance to a branched hard coral—hence the name.
+This mushroom is also known as the coral tooth fungus and resembles a branched hard coral—hence the name.

 Coral tooth mushroom is in the same family as lion’s mane.
 It can be distinguished by its similar appearance to branching coral.